 Another element of sizing skates you’ll need to take into account is breaking in time.
 This is when the shoes become used to your specific foot shape and thus mould to it, which in turn gives a more comfortable experience.

 To easily tell whether breaking in will make a huge difference to your size, wear your roller skates and then bend your knees as if about to skate.
 This will move you into the typical skating position.
-Your toes will come away from the front of the skates, which will help you see how they will fit once broken in — if there’s too much distance between your toes and the end of the boot, you need a smaller size.
+Your toes will come away from the front of the skates, which will help you see how they will fit once broken in — if there’s too much distance between your toes and the end of the boot, you need a smaller boot size.

 Alongside the above tips for roller skate fittings, it’s also worth taking the time to measure your feet when purchasing new skates.

 When visiting a physical shop, there’s normally a measuring plate which you can stand on that will give your measurement in millimeters; this is needed for you to compare it to the measurements of your intended skates.
-Whenever measuring your feet, make sure to wear the socks you will be wearing, or similar, whilst in your skates.
+Whenever measuring your foot length, make sure to wear the socks you will be wearing, or similar, whilst in your skates.
 This way, you’ll get the most accurate fit.

 If you’re measuring your feet at home, while wearing the right socks still applies, you may need to get more creative when determining your foot size.
 There are several ways to do this.